slimphp/Slim/README.markdown

 Thank you for choosing the Slim Framework, a micro framework for PHP 5 inspired by [Sinatra](http://sinatrarb.com) released under the MIT public license.

+## TODO
+The Slim Framework for PHP 5 was maintained now with namespace support, but a few things is needed, like:
+* Tests
+  * Implement the tests with namespace suport fomart *Improvements
+  * Improve some conditions with IFs and ELSEs

 ## Features

 The Slim Framework for PHP 5 provides the following notable features out-of-the-box: